-To be eligible for most Missouri student financial aid, initial and renewal students should have a Free Application for Federal Student Aid (FAFSA) on file by Feb.
+Missouri Resident Undergraduates: To be eligible for state student financial aid, initial and renewal students should have a Free Application for Federal Student Aid (FAFSA) on file by Feb.
 1, but no later than April 1.
 Eligible students who apply between Feb.
 1 and April 1 will be awarded state financial aid based on funding availability.

-Doctor of Chiropractic students from Arkansas, Oklahoma and Mississippi have received state grants.
+Doctor of Chiropractic students from Arkansas, Oklahoma, Mississippi, and North Carolina have received state grants.